Beekeeping 101: How to Be a Backyard Beekeeper

 - Two hives.
 The total cost for two hives, shipping and equipment should come to approximately $500.

 - Bees!
-Lawson likes to order her bees from Dixie Bee Supply.
+Lawson likes to order her bees from the Fat Bee Man.

 Cassandra's Cool Bee Tips